crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 	$ python get_tweets.py [n] keyword1 [keyword2 ... keywordn]

 4. Collect 1000 tweets which reference a company of your choice.
+Below are some example tweets I got by searching for 'Apple'.

 	$ python get_tweets.py 1000 Apple > apple_tweets.txt

-  Here are some example tweets I got by searching for 'Apple'.

   * Using apple headphones on my galaxy s4 surely this must be a crime?
   * I'm dying.
 In the apple store there is some guys with a beer bong